felipealbrecht/DeepBlue-Manual/05-working-on/05-10-get-regions.md

 ### Metafields

 Metafields are fields used to obtain more information about the retrieved region.
-It is possible to obtain the region experiment name, or region length.
+It is possible to obtain the length and Experiment name of a given region.
-The following table show all metafields that work directly in the region experiment metadata:
+The following table show all metafields that work directly with the regions' Experiment metadata:

 | Metafield Name   | Data Type              |
 |------------------|------------------------|